jimmoffitt/rules-migrator/README.md

 + Clones PowerTrack version 1.0 (PT 1.0) rules to PowerTrack version 2.0 (PT 2.0).
 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.

+If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream.

-Given the high volumes of real-time Twitter data, it is highly recommended that rules are reviewed before adding to a live stream.
-If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream
+Given the high volumes of real-time Twitter data, it is a best practice to review any and all rules  before adding to a live production stream.
+It is highly recommended that you initially build your ruleset on a non-production stream before moving to a production stream.
+Most Gnip customers have a development/sandbox stream deployed for their internal testing.
+If you have never had a 'dev' stream for development and testing, they come highly recommended.
+If you are migrating to PowerTrack 2.0, you have the option to use the new PowerTrack 2.0 stream as a development stream during the 30-day migration period.

-For more information on migrating PowerTrack rules from one stream to another, see [this Gnip support article](http://support.gnip.com/articles/rules-migrator.html).
+For more information on migrating PowerTrack rules from one stream to another, see [this Gnip support article](http://support.gnip.com/articles/migrating-powertrack-rules.html).

 The rest of this document focuses on the Ruby example app used to migrate rules.